'Keeving' is a way of making the

 take several months to develop ‘condition’ in bottle.
 You must be sure

-fermentation is imperceptibly slow by then (a maximum loss of 2 degrees
+fermentation is imperceptibly slow by then (a maximum loss of 2 points

 3 weeks) and champagne bottles are recommended in case of accidents,

-theory you may be over the limit at which the bottles could burst
+theory you will be over the limit at which the bottles could burst